adrianuscharlie/ML-hate-speech-detection/README.md

 ## Preprocessing
 The preprocessing applied to the dataset is as follows:
---Filtering tweets that contains "RT" words --Lowercase
+-Filtering tweets that contains "RT" words filter dataset that contains retweet text t avoid duplicated data -Lowercase convert alphabet into lowercase to avoid variation of alphabet